 John: You’re holding way too much.

 Q: How can I let go?

-John: To begin with, by not being tired with driving; that instead, the driving that you need to do regardless of what that costs you in your life, that that driving is okay with you.
+John: To begin with, by not being tired with driving; that instead, the driving that you need to do, regardless of what that costs you in your life, is okay with you.
 It isn’t tiring.
 It’s okay.
 All of the extra things that you need to do now, all of those things are okay.
 When they’re okay, they’re not tiring.
-When you make them not okay, you artificially add to weight that you’re carrying, and it’s not real weight.
+When you make them not-okay, you artificially add to weight that you’re carrying, and it’s not real weight.

 Q: It’s so true.
-I mean I have so much guilt for, let’s say, just seeing my kids from four afternoon or five afternoon, day after day.
-I used to spend with them all day.
+I mean I have so much guilt for, let’s say, just seeing my kids from four or five in the afternoon, day after day.
+I used to spend all day with them.
 It’s not possible now to do something else, and the weight is that.
-It’s the guilt of how, maybe, their life are now a mess.
+It’s the guilt of how, maybe, their life is now a mess.

 Q: What is the most important thing I can do for him right now?

-Q: What I see in your eyes right now is the new reality I have with Alon, is what I see in his eyes, is what I see everywhere.
+Q: What I see in your eyes right now is the new reality I have, is what I see in his eyes, is what I see everywhere.
 Just to maintain this daily base, it’s very, very challenging.
 I’m exhausted, physically and mentally.
 And I’m not.

 Q: They are so vulnerable, always, and especially now.
-I mean, so pure and so vulnerable.
+So pure and so vulnerable.

 John: Available.
 They are available for what’s real that is all deeper.
 If you’re in pain about their pain, you are confining them to the surface.
 You’re confining them to a very limited seeing.